Home

 If you're really not sure what you want to do, a self assessment is a great place to start.
 Be careful, though, as the self assessment should be used as a guide.
 Ultimately, you must make your best career choice.
 Understanding your strengths and skills will help you choose a career suited to your natural abilities.

-Online Career Self Assessment Tests:
+Online Career Self Assessment Tests

 Traditionally, career self assessment, or personality tests, have been administered by certified professionals, who then take the time to consult with you to help you understand and apply the tests.
 With so much information on the internet, many tests are available online, both free and fee-based, though there is controversy as to how reliable some of these tests might be.